United Methodist Women of National United Methodist Church

 Who gets the $?

 Aside from sale expenses, the money we raise goes to recipients chosen by our UMW members.
-Scroll down to learn about the organizations we will support with proceeds from the 2023 sale.
+Scroll down to learn about the organizations we are supporting with proceeds from the 2026 sale, AsylumWorks, FAIR Girls, Give Ye Them To Eat, and Project Transformation DC.

 Anything else to know?